Phil Dougherty (Lead Developer)

-Phil Dougherty is a fourth-year undergrad at the University of Wisconsin-Madison, set to graduate with a BS in both Computer Sciences and Philosophy in May of 2012.
+Phil Dougherty is a recent graduate from the University of Wisconsin-Madison, obtaining a BS in both Computer Sciences and Philosophy.
 Phil’s experience working on ARIS has established a strong interest in the field of game design, and has opened his eyes to the very real application of games beyond just play.

 Phil was introduced to ARIS via David Gagnon, after placing 2nd in a campus-wide programming contest with his entry of an automated beirut table.
 He has helped with the programming of ARIS since April of 2011.